OctopusDeploy/blog/blog/2023-10/modern-rollback-strategies/index.md

 The point is the immediate rollback strategy created several "gates."
 Those gates prevent "bad code" from reaching your entire user base.
 Fixing an issue impacting a limited number of users is much easier and less stressful.

+## Automatically Rolling Back

+Automated rollbacks are possible with the 3-minute and immediate rollback strategies.
+Decoupling the database changes from the application changes make automated rollbacks possible.
+They are not possible with the 10-minute rollback strategy.

+- For the 3-minute rollback strategy, add a step after the application is deployed that looks for specific errors.
+If those errors are found, automatically redeploy the previous version of the code.
+- For the immediate rollback strategy, add two scripts.
+    - In the deployment process, add a step that looks for specific errors prior to invoking the change load balancer runbook.
+If those errors are found, fail the deployment and don't update the load balancer.
+    - Add a step in the change load balanacer runbook that looks for specific errors.
+If those errors are found, undo the load balancer change.

+That said, you need to be careful with an automatic rollback process.
+There is a finite amount of time an automatic rollback is feasible.
+That window closes after 30 minutes of users using the new application version.
+Adding a feature for a couple of days before removing it confuses users.
+Limit the automatic rollbacks to check for specific conditions during deployment or runbook processes.

+Evaluate your software delivery pipeline to prevent the necessitation of an automated rollback.
+For example, the application does not start up.
+If you follow the tenant of "build once, deploy everywhere" what are the chances that happens?
+It will be the same exact code and configuration from the lower environments.
+Is it an expired password or incorrect credentials?
+Is it because you have to update the secret store and Octopus Deploy?
+How can Octopus reach out to your secret store for that information instead?

 ## Conclusion

 Creating a zero-downtime, immediate rollback process is one of the most challenging tasks in DevOps.
 It involves many changes.
 And not just in the software delivery pipeline.
 Many internal processes and development practices need to change.

 Unless you are prepared to make all those changes, I'd push that scenario down the to-do list.
 Solve the more significant problems first.
 A rollback happens when an unexpected issue occurs.
 Typically, humans and manual processes are the cause of those issues.

 The first step to creating a rollback process is to automate the software delivery pipeline.
 The software delivery pipeline should deploy all the components, including code and databases.
 That will resolve many of those causing rollbacks in the first place.
-After doing that, then start with the 15-minute recovery strategy.
+After doing that, then start with the 10-minute recovery strategy.
 You will cover most of the possible rollback scenarios by doing that.

 After that, implement the expand and contract pattern.
 Making small, incremental, backward-compatible changes to the database is always a win.
-That will prepare you for the 5-minute and immediate rollback strategies.
+That will prepare you for the 3-minute and immediate rollback strategies.

-Implement the 5-minute and immediate rollback strategies strategically.
+Implement the 3-minute and immediate rollback strategies strategically.
 They are not needed for every application.
 Discuss it with your team, business owner, and product owner, and get a consensus.

 Until next time, happy deployments (and rollbacks)!